Skip to content

 Lofoten Islands: A Fisherman's Dream

-Renowned for its stunning scenery and rich marine life, Lofoten is a top destination for catching cod, especially during the winter months.
+Renowned for its scenery and rich marine life, Lofoten is a top destination for catching cod, especially during the winter months.
+It is one of the places where dramatic landscape and productive waters clearly meet.
+That combination explains why it appears so often in Norwegian fishing itineraries.

 The Deep Fjords of Western Norway